 You can use consumer-facing websites that estimate value to get started.
 But if you want to dive deeper into AVMs, then you’ll want to gain access to a leading AVM provider, such as Freddie Mac or Equifax®.

 The most efficient way to access information by an automated valuation model is to make a request of your real estate professional, mortgage lender or financial institution.
 With their help, you should find the information you need.

 The Bottom Line: Take Advantage Of Automated Valuation Models

 Automated valuation models can paint an accurate picture of a property’s value.
 Although the results are only as good as the available information.

-Take the time to learn more about the other ways to determine home value with free resources available through Rocket Mortgage®.
+As mentioned above, Rocket Mortgage doesn’t offer an AVM.
+Still, you can take the time to learn more about the other ways to determine home value with free resources available through Rocket Mortgage.

 Home Buying - 7-minute read